 Overall, if you are an avid small game hunter and like the quieter, smoother and more worry-free performance of gas piston rifles but don’t want to sacrifice power, the Benjamin Trail NP XL 725 is very hard to beat.

 Benjamin Marauder Air Rifle

 Last but certainly not least is the Benjamin Marauder, a real beast that is in our view quite possibly the best and most affordable hunting PCP repeat-shooting air rifle going.
 This model comes in .177, .22 and .25 calibers and screams in each of them, producing muzzle velocities of 1,000, 1,000 and 900 FPS, respectively.
-With this kind of power, we suggest you go for the .25 caliber, as this will obviously take care of your typical small game and give you the extra impact power to easily put down larger critters, like big woodchuck, opossum, racoons, and even coyote!
+With this kind of power, we suggest you go for the .22 or .25 calibers, as they will obviously take care of your typical small game and give you the extra impact power to easily put down larger critters, like big woodchuck, opossum, racoons, and (in the .25) even coyote!
 But beyond extreme power, this air rifle is extremely accurate, and has already obtained near legendary status for delivering some of the tightest groupings we’ve heard yet.

 Finally, this rifle comes with a great hardwood finish, a very aggressive styling that we like, and nice touches, such a pressure gauge and degassing tool that lets you switch from CO2 (an alternative power source) to compressed gas.
 As with most PCP rifles, if you intend to do any regular shooting, we do suggest that you opt for a scuba tank or some similar compressed gas reservoir.

 …And Some More of our Favorite Hunting Air Rifles!

 Of course we couldn’t just stop there!
 Here are is our growing list of models that we think are outstanding for air rifle hunting: >>CLICK HERE<<